- Akeley Wood School

 Special Education Needs

-The Special Educational Needs provision is centred on a sound and caring environment in which every child is encouraged to achieve their very best.
+The special educational needs provision is centred on a sound and caring environment in which every child is encouraged to achieve their best.
 Early assessment ensures that the need for support can be quickly established.
-This takes the form of extra dyslexia tuition for younger children and Study Support through GCSE and A level years by highly qualified, dedicated specialist teachers.
-Study Support plays a central role in the standard of academic achievement in the school and can provide a secure base, where pupils can receive guidance and support to enable them to function to the best of their ability in the classroom and in public examinations.
-For children with more severe dyslexic-type difficulties and those requiring a greater level of support, we provide a specialist Tutorial Programme.
-These classes run parallel to, and are an integral part of, each year group, catering for a maximum of 10 pupils.
-Whilst still following the general curriculum, the Tutorial Programme is able to offer specialist teaching in a structured, caring environment.
-A more multi-sensory approach to learning is provided, in order to meet individual needs, and to maximise pupils’ potential.
+This takes the form of extra dyslexia tuition for younger children and study support through GCSE and A level years by highly qualified, dedicated specialist teachers.
+Study support plays a central role in the standard of academic achievement in the school and can provide a secure base, where pupils can receive guidance and help to enable them to function to the best of their ability in the classroom and in public examinations.

 |Condition||Provision for in school|